 Sheffield-China joint degree programme receives Royal Society of Chemistry accreditation

-The Royal Society of Chemistry (RSC) has accredited a Chemistry degree now offered as one of the courses offered by the Joint Institute of Nanjing Tech University and the University of Sheffield.
+The Royal Society of Chemistry (RSC) has accredited a Chemistry degree offered jointly between Nanjing Tech University and the University of Sheffield.

 The four year BSc Chemistry degree offers Chinese students the opportunity to gain a degree by studying for three years in Nanjing, China, where more than a third of teaching is given by visiting University of Sheffield staff, followed by a final year in Sheffield studying alongside undergraduate students in the Department of Chemistry.